 Household Hazardous Waste

 Household Hazardous Waste is only accepted from April - September.
-We are now OPEN for the 2022 season until September 30th!
+The facility is now CLOSED.
+We will re-open in April 2023.

 Paints and chemicals such as oil-based and latex paints, pesticides, oven cleaners, and photographic chemicals are seasonal waste.
 This type of waste is only accepted from April - September.